gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 ### Questionnaires

 - Let the participants finish the items
--	A little break for the participants.
+-	Ask if the participant needs a little break.
 If the participant wants to keep going, lead him to the test room

 Say: